ZubairM-1997/checkit-tech-test/README.md

 ## CheckIt Technical Test

 ## Getting Started
-To start the docker container which runs the main application code, enter the command `docker build -t checkit-tech-test`
+To start the docker container which runs the main application code, enter the command `docker build -t checkit-tech-test .`

 To run it on localhost:8000, enter the command `docker run -p 8000:8000 checkit-tech-test`